 If the fruits ripen during the rainy season, the chance of fruit splitting is higher.
 The bite of a fruit fly might create an opening (with little maggots) for the fruits to crack out.
 This cracking opens the doors to bacteria & fungi which chew up all the good flesh inside.
 To minimize dragon fruit cracking, try:

 - Not to over-water as the fruits are developing for about 10-15 days

 - Misting water around the base

 - Using a calcium spray with 1% boron

 - Harvest the ripe fruits when it seems like it's about to rain soon

 As the fruits are ripening, we water less but more often.
 Also, feed them less so the fruits can grow without any blockages.
 Specifically, when it's about to rain & we just leave the ripe fruits on the trees, it's almost guaranteed that they will crack on the same day or the next day.
-So pick them before they split.
+So pick them before they split or before it rains.

 We found a YouTube video showing the split dragon fruit, but we forgot what it's called.
 Let us experiment some more.
-If you have any experience with this, please share.
+If you have any experience with this, please share it with us.
 That'd be incredibly helpful.
-Thanks for visiting & see you again here at the garden next time for more gardening stuff.
+Thanks for visiting & see you again here at the garden next time for more dragon fruit stuff.

 Share or pin this post!